EkMeh/PrimeNumberGenerator/README.md

 # PrimeNumberGenerator
-This program algorithm is for generating prime numbers
+This program algorithm is for generating prime numbers in the range of 2-100.